5byuri/language-learning-setup/README.md

 ```
 Auto reorder is important for this deck, since after each mining session it will update the list of words, depening on its freq Use

+>Anki Terminator
+Use chatgpt, combined with controller is insane